PeterDrake/drakepedia/control_structures/functional_decomposition.md

 - *type* is the type of the value returned by the method (or `void` if the method doesn't return a value),
 - *name* is the name of the method,
-- each *type1* is the types of an argument, and
+- each *type* is the type of an argument, and
-- each *argument* is the names of the corresponding argument.
+- each *argument* is the name of the corresponding argument.

 Here is a more concrete example:
 ```java